 CanScreen T1D Research Consortium

-Creating Canada’s First Type 1 Diabetes Screening Program
+Creating Canada’s First Pilot Type 1 Diabetes Screening Program

 Early Screening for Type 1 Diabetes: Know Your Risk

-The Canadian Population Screening for Risk of Type 1 Diabetes (CanScreen T1D) is a research consortium dedicated to creating Canada’s first type 1 diabetes (T1D) screening program.
-We are aiming to identify children at risk of developing T1D, learn from the design process of our inclusive screening program, and launch it to support our future generations.
+The Canadian Population Screening for Risk of Type 1 Diabetes (CanScreen T1D) is a research consortium focused on studying how to create Canada’s first trial screening program for Type 1 Diabetes (T1D).
+By designing this test program, we aim to identify children at risk of developing T1D and learn from the process.

-We are meeting with community and expert partners across Canada to understand their needs and wants, co-design a pilot T1D general population screening program, and develop patient decision aids and education materials to help future participants make choices about screening, follow-up, and trial enrolment.
+Our research team is meeting with community and expert partners across Canada to understand their needs and wants, co-design a pilot T1D general population screening program, and develop patient decision aids and education materials to help future participants make choices about screening, follow-up, and clinical trial enrolment.

 Cartoon drawing of children smiling and waving with a children drawing of a rainbow in the background.